Optional Lectio Divina Prayer

 OUR DISCIPLESHIP TODAY

-While we’re called to follow all the doctrines and practices of the faith, much more is needed.
-We must go deeper and consider what’s happening interiorly.
-Are we moving closer to Christ, encountering him anew each day?
+While we’re called to follow all the doctrines and practices of the Faith, much more is needed.
+We must go deeper and reflect upon what is happening in our hearts.
+Are we growing in our union with Jesus?
 Do we notice his ongoing call to conversion, his prompting in us to give more, love more and surrender more?
-A disciple is aware that Jesus is constantly inviting them to live more like him in all areas of their lives — as St. John Paul II said, “to think like him, to judge like him, to act in conformity with his commandments, and to hope as he invites us to.”
-(1) Being a disciple, therefore, entails a lot more than simply saying and believing the right things.
-It’s a whole way of life — his way of life transforming us.
+Disciples are aware that Jesus is constantly inviting them to live more like him in all areas of their lives — as Pope St. John Paul II said, “to think like him, to judge like him, to act in conformity with his commandments and to hope as he invites us to.”
+(4) Being a disciple, therefore, entails a lot more than simply saying and believing the right things.
+It’s an entire way of life.
+It’s ultimately Jesus’ way of life transforming us.

-This theme of discipleship reminds us how being Catholic is not a stagnant reality: “I identify on this survey as Catholic”; “I attend Mass on Sundays”; ”I believe all the Church’s teachings.”
-All that is necessary for a practicing Catholic, but living as a disciple involves so much more.
+This theme of discipleship reminds us that being Catholic is not something stagnant: “I attend Mass on Sundays”; ”I believe all the Church’s teachings.”
+All that, of course, is essential for a practicing Catholic; but living as a disciple involves so much more.
 Discipleship is something intensely personal and dynamic.
-It entails movement and transformation.
-The true disciple of Jesus is never stagnant, never just going through the motions.
+It entails ongoing conversion, transformation and continually learning to say a greater “Yes” to Jesus.
+The true disciple of Jesus is never just going through the motions.
 They never settle for mediocrity, for the bare minimum, for a “check-the-box” approach to faith.
-Rather, a true disciple is striving for greatness, always on the lookout for the next step of faith to which God is calling them.
-They are intentionally aiming to root out sins and weaknesses in their life, grow in new virtues and deepen their friendship with Christ.
+Rather, true disciples are striving for greatness, always on the lookout for the next step of faith to which God is calling them.
+They are intentionally aiming to root out sins and weaknesses in their life, to grow in new virtues and to deepen their friendship with Christ.
 They’re intentionally trying to imitate Christ.

-When our Catholic Tradition speaks about “growing in holiness,” “pursuing sanctity” and “becoming saints,” it’s basically describing this lifelong process of a Christian disciple being ever more transformed by God’s grace, changed into Christ’s likeness “from one degree of glory to another” (2 Cor 3:18).
+When the Catholic tradition speaks about “pursuing sanctity” or “becoming holy,” it’s referring to this lifelong process of a Christian disciple being ever more transformed by God’s grace and changed into Christ’s likeness “from one degree of glory to another” (2 Cor 3:18).

 Discuss: In what ways are you already living as a disciple of Jesus, and in what ways do you see yourself falling short?